 Plus, you’re just missing out.
 Coffee tastes great.
 When you plunk in any form of ooze that comes from cows (yeah, you heard me Big Dairy, your product is bad and you should feel bad), you are chemically changing the composition of a drink that has worked for centuries.

-There are so many ways to brew delicious coffee, but the drip method (or any of its persnickety variations) is my favorite.
-I like espresso, but it’s a lot of energy (literally) for a few seconds of beverage.
-A dripped cup of coffee gives you more time with the liquid and makes it easier to taste a range of flavors.
+There are many ways to brew delicious coffee, but the drip method (or any of its persnickety variations) is my favorite.
+I like espresso, but it’s a lot of energy (literally) for a few moments of beverage.
+A dripped cup gives you more time with the liquid and makes it easier to taste a range of flavors.

-Depending on the fineness of grind and the length of pour, there is a tremendous range of things you can taste.
-Drip coffee lets you pull out acidic flavors, toffee flavors, bitter, smoky, sweet, plum, cherry, and more.
-This is the world you gain access to when you don’t assault your coffee with milk, or cream, or almond milk (which isn’t milk) or soy milk (again not milk) or coconut milk (Jesus Christ, why are we doing this) or non-dairy creamer (like seriously why) or flavored non-dairy creamer (you have a problem).
+Depending on the fineness of grind and the length of pour, there is a range of things you can taste.
+Drip coffee lets you pull out acidic flavors, toffee flavors, bitter, smoky, sweet, plum, cherry.
+This is the world you gain access to when you don’t assault your coffee with milk, or cream, or almond milk (which isn’t milk) or soy milk (again not milk) or coconut milk (why are we doing this) or non-dairy creamer (like seriously why) or flavored non-dairy creamer.

 Finally, let’s address the elephant in the room: coffee is a vehicle for a drug called caffeine.
 It’s a stimulant that every government has miraculously decided is legal; it would never be approved by the FDA today.
 It would be like if your office installed an Adderall dispenser in the break room.
 Neat!
 But a fucked up message.